“As children learn responsibly to control their feelings, they are no longer controlled BY those feelings.”

 Play Therapy

 By engaging in play, the child releases the unpleasant thoughts suppressed in the subconscious and brings these forward into the conscious.
-Once the chaotic and difficult thoughts arise, the child learns to understand these, accept the situation and make sense of it.
-When the children are aware and understand their thoughts, they gradually build up resources to face their challenges and to cope with them.
+Once the chaotic and difficult thoughts arise, the child learns to understand their experiences, accept the situation and make sense of it.
+When the children are aware and understand their thoughts, they gradually build up capacities to face their challenges and to cope with them.